VictorOgbebor/FlashArbs/readMeforArbbot.md

                 4) Any remaining USDT is pocketed as profit.

 - How Flash Swaps work
-    1) Uniswap V2 allows flash swaps and actually, under the hood every swap is a flash swap.
+    1. Uniswap V2 allows flash swaps and actually, under the hood every swap is a flash swap.
-        2) This simply means that pair contracts send output tokens to the recipient before enforcing that enough input tokens have been received.
+        2. This simply means that pair contracts send output tokens to the recipient before enforcing that enough input tokens have been received.
-            3)Going back to our example AVAX/USDT pool, a user can flash borrow AVAX from the pool and pay back in USDT instead.
+            3. Going back to our example AVAX/USDT pool, a user can flash borrow AVAX from the pool and pay back in USDT instead.
-                4) This is allowed so long the product of the new reserves matches the previous k.
+                4. This is allowed so long the product of the new reserves matches the previous k.

 ***************************************************************************************************************************************************************************
 # Functions(Code)